Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

-Then $ \H $ becomes a unitary representation of $ K_q $ by restriction.
-A vector $ \xi \in \H $ is called $ K_q $-finite if it is contained in a finite dimensional subrepresentation of $ K_q $.
-The Harish-Chandra module $ \HC(\H) $ associated with $ \H $ is the space of all $ K_q $-finite vectors in $ \H $.
-Explicitly, this is given by
+In particular any unitary representation $ \H $ of $G_q$ becomes a unitary representation of $ K_q $ by restriction.
+A vector $ \xi \in \H $ is called $ K_q $-finite if it is contained in a finite dimensional $K_q$-subrepresentation.
+The Harish-Chandra module $ \HC(\H) $ associated with $ \H $ is the space of all $ K_q $-finite vectors in $ \H $. \nomenclature[o$HC(H)$]{$\HC(\H)$}{Harish-Chandra module associated with a unitary $G_q$ representation $\H$} Explicitly, this is given by